rhangelxs/contr/CONTRIBUTING.md

 #### File names

+All files should have a valid extension according to the filetypes.

-The two main variants are available:
+According to filenames, two main options are available:

-1. Using same common name for all parts of project (see description of parts in [Project Conventions](#project-conventions) section).
+1. Using same common name for all parts of project :blue_book:, :bookmark_tabs:, :computer:, :sunrise_over_mountains: (see description of parts in [Project Conventions](#project-conventions) section).
 It could be description of project in short form (like `42design`).

    > **Note.** Please, don't specify year or authors' surnames, because it already in location.

-   In this case filenames will looks like:
+   In this case all filenames will start with project name in short form.
+And only by file type reader can detect content of which file belongs to project of project.
+Files will looks like:

    * For report – `42design.docx`.
    * Presentation – `42design.pdf`.
    * `42design.csv` for dataset.

+   > **Note**.
+This option not the best one, when most of your files have same file type (pdf, for example).
+In thin case use unique filenames option (see below).

 2. Using unique file names for specific part of your project.
-In this case special requirement applied.
+In this case some special requirement applied.

-   * Report should be started with short form project with `_description` suffix, it will be `42design_description`.
+   * Report should be literally named `report`.
    * Dataset: `dataset` or `data`.
-   * Presentation should named literally `presentation`.
+   * The same for presentation.
-   * All script formats (original one and output or compiled one) should have the same name like  `script.Rmd`, `script.html`, etc.
+   * All variants of script (original one and output or compiled one) should have the same name (`script.Rmd`, `script.html`).

-   Of course, all files should have a valid extension according to the filetypes.

 ### Uploading your project